 - High Power LED Lighting

 - Stud finders

 CARBON ZINC AAA

-Carbon Zinc AAA batteries are used for general purpose and heavy duty.
+A Carbon Zinc AAA batteries are used for general and heavy-duty purposes.
 However, this chemistry is the cheapest disposable type.
 This is only applicable for low drain devices such as clocks and remote controls.

-Triple A rechargeable batteries are the opposite of the primary ones.
+AAA rechargeable batteries are the opposite of the primary ones.
 These do not just last for about 3-4 months of use that you can dispose after that given timeframe.
 These are capable to be recharged and have a slight difference in its physical appearance than the disposable cells.
-Most of these rechargeable AAA batteries are sold along with a suitable charger so consumers do not have to worry in finding a compatible charger.
+Most of these AAA rechargeable batteries are sold along with a suitable charger so consumers do not have to worry in finding a compatible charger.
 However, other rechargeable Triple A batteries are also sold without a charger, as what happens in those sold in glittering packs of 2, 4, or any other variant that you can usually find in most convenience stores.
-If this is the case, try to find a compatible AAA battery charger or even a charger that can charge both AAA and AA batteries.
+If this is the case, try to find a compatible AAA battery charger or even a charger that can charge both AA and AAA.
 In some cases, you can also find a universal charger.
 Just make sure this can work well on your specific battery type and device requirements.